 This book was a nice change of pace, a getaway from my usual SF and spy fiction stomping grounds.
-It took me several chapters to acclimate to the peculiar rhythms of the translation, but eventually the voice captured me.
+It took several chapters to acclimate to the peculiar rhythms of the translation, but eventually the voice captured me.
 Alas, Mørck is kind of a sexist prick, which made him difficult to get behind at first.
-But ultimately he’s an interesting sexist prick – snarky, shrewd, traumatized, and more fragile than he’ll admit.
-His unlikeable qualities seem specific to his character, and don’t infect the other major players – specifically Assad, Mørck’s mysterious “assistant” (who in fact carries most of the caseload), and Merete, whose horrible predicament is described in flashback.
-Adler-Olsen weaves these plot threads slowly, methodically together to a satisfying and well earned climax – and while sometimes the pace is slowed by the incredibly detailed casework, I found that careful detail intricate and compelling.
+But ultimately he’s an interesting sexist prick, snarky, shrewd, traumatized, and more fragile than he’ll admit.
+His unlikable qualities seem specific to his character, and don’t infect the other major players, specifically Assad, Mørck’s mysterious “assistant” (who in fact carries most of the caseload), and Merete, whose horrible predicament is described in flashback.
+Adler-Olsen weaves these plot threads slowly, methodically together to a satisfying and well earned climax.
+While sometimes the pace is slowed by the incredibly detailed casework, that careful detail is intricate and compelling.
 I could see Department Q making for a good Scandinavian crime series in the vein of The Girl with the Dragon Tattoo, and suspect I’ll read further in the series.